-An important component of the Project LAUNCH model is the ongoing collaboration between the state/tribal and local leadership.
-Barriers encountered at the local level are brought to the state/tribal Council to be analyzed and addressed.
-Lessons learned and successful strategies implemented locally are shared with the state/tribal Council and can be disseminated statewide.
+Project LAUNCH has the potential to make meaningful and sustainable changes communities, tribes and states through a dual focus on systems change and the implementation of evidence-based programs and practices.
+Another important component of the Project LAUNCH model is the ongoing collaboration between the state/tribal and local leadership.
+Barriers encountered at the local level are brought to the state/tribal leadership to be analyzed and addressed.
+Lessons learned and successful strategies implemented locally are shared with the state/tribal leadership and can be disseminated statewide.
 State or tribal-level changes in policy, funding and data can be tested locally with ongoing feedback and communication.